Telecommunication-Telemedia-Assessment/avrateNG/README.md

 #### Player experiences

 * `mpv`: some problems with 4K content and 60 fps, and vp9
-    * command line arguments: `-cache 8388608 -fs --cursor-autohide=0 --osc=no --no-input-default-bindings --hwdec=auto`
+    * command line arguments: `-cache 8388608 -fs --cursor-autohide=0 --osc=no --no-input-default-bindings --hwdec=auto --ontop`
 * Media Player Classic: problems with 4K, 60fps and vp9
 * ffplay: slower than mpv for 4K
 * VLC: slowest player ever (not yet tested with version 3.0)